nabeelio/phpvms-module/README.md

 # phpvms-plugin

-Template repository for a phpVMS plugin
+Sample/template repository for a phpVMS plugin.